shio-yaamaa/timezone-line-bot/memo.md

 # Todo

+- Translate messages to Japanese
+- Suggestion and Japanese translation is not reflected to the code on Cloud9
 - Suggest the correct timezone name if there is a typo
 - When the location information is sent, return the official timezone name of that location